New Logo: 1/5 The Historic Building of the Montpellier-Nîmes School of Medicine

 Today, it is one of the oldest university buildings in Europe.
 Pope Urban V, a former student and professor at the University of Montpellier, commissioned the construction of the city’s first university buildings to improve study conditions in the wake of the Black Death and during the Hundred Years’ War.

-The Theatrum Anatomicum was inaugurated in 1806, and the building was expanded along Boulevard Henri IV to house first the Anatomy Conservatory in 1850, and then, in 1870, the Anatomy Pavilion with its first modern dissection room.
+The Theatrum Anatomicum was inaugurated in 1806, and the building was expanded along Boulevard Henri IV to house first the anatomy conservatory in 1850, and then, in 1870, the anatomy pavilion with its first modern dissection room.
 This pavilion was rebuilt in 1957, nearly 600 years after the building’s official inauguration by “Pope Urban V, the founder of this site,” as noted on the plaque in the atrium featuring the mask of the papal recumbent statue.